Statement Coverage

 Project Properties >> Coverage

 A statement or line is covered when the test executes it.
-The green color highlight in the coverage report indicates that the line is covered by the tests.
-The red color highlight indicates that the line is not covered by the tests.
+The green highlight in the coverage report indicates that the tests cover the line.
+The red color highlight indicates that the tests do not cover the line.

 —